 How Brother Vellies Bootstrapped… To a Point

 As noted above, some sustainable brands get into business with a very small collection to test the market, and can meet their initial cost of production with minimal investment.
-Brother Vellies was founded by an exceptionally talented woman who was well-connected in the fashion industry as a modeling agent, curator and teenage model, Aurora James.
+Brother Vellies was founded by an exceptionally talented black woman who was well-connected in the fashion industry as a modeling agent, curator and teenage model, Aurora James.
 James developed her first collection of 20 pairs of traditional African vellie shoes in her own signature style after traveling to Africa in 2013.
 She then sold those shoes at the Hester Street Flea Market and continued to put more money into developing her collection – the brand was born.
 She also garnered significant attention during her first New York Fashion Week presentation, and by 2015 was awarded a Vogue Fashion Fund prize of $300,000.
 Brother Vellies has since grown significantly and is thriving with one of its own shops in New York City, while continuing to embrace a fashion-forward, socially-conscious following that helps to inspire other ethical businesses.

 When you look at this timeline – from the seed money James most likely self-invested to travel to Africa and work out the logistics of paying the producers in 2013, to the mentorship and funding from Vogue in 2015, you see a common example of reasonable growth.
 By about two years in, with the increased costs of labor (even for a cooperative model), marketing, packaging and development, any brand is going to need about $250,000.00 to make a dent in development for a collection.
 Depending on the nature of your business, the costs may be higher or lower for production, sourcing and all of the other core aspects of development.
 And often, the $250,000 is not going to come solely from a bootsrapped brand’s own sales.

 Brother Vellies is also a great example of a very focused collection of shoes – and having that type of focus is a smart way to build not only an exceptional collection, but also a brand that can clearly communicate what they do.
-That, along with Aurora’s experience and knowledge of the fashion industry going in, all contributed to Brother Vellies’ winning a notable Vogue award that helped the brand to grow to what it is today.
+That, along with Aurora’s experience and knowledge of the fashion industry going in, all contributed to Brother Vellies’ winning a notable Vogue award that helped the BIPOC-owned and made brand to grow to what it is today.